antoinevg/GSG/luna/design/rfp.md

 This strategy is hard work that can cost a couple days work but we pay it forward because, in Glorious Socialist Federation of Neighbours, upstream project take care of you!

+### 9.5 Facedancer "Applets"

+Replace the term Facedancer "Applet" with the term Facedancer "Device Emulation".

 ---

 ## 10 Open Questions

-* [ ] are the Great Communication Protocol `0x105 usbhost` and `0x10F usbproxy` classes supported anywhere currently?
+* [x] are the Great Communication Protocol `0x105 usbhost` and `0x10F usbproxy` classes supported anywhere currently?
-    - if so, where are the implementations hiding?
+    - `0x105 usbhost`  - *no support planned at present*
+    - `0x10F usbproxy` - investigate current GreatFET/Facedancer implementation.

 * [ ] how do we want to manage SoC firmware uploads to SPI flash
     - appended to the bitstream uploaded to SPI flash?